 Lucas is less ‘high power’ than products like Sea Foam and Techron when it comes to their cleaning abilities.
 Lucas is primarily focused on lubrication, specifically the lubrication of the upper cylinders, fuel pumps, and fuel injectors, in order to improve the smoothness of the car’s engine operating system.

-Recommendation: The product is sold in relatively high quantities, but it is relatively expensive.
-We recommend this product to customers with cars which consume leaded gas, and are confident that it will be able to combat your difficult residues.
+Recommendation: We recommend Lucas to customers with cars which consume leaded gas, and are confident that it will be able to combat your difficult residues.

 - Is Sea Foam toxic?

 - Is Sea Foam bad for your car?

 - Do you put Sea Foam in before or after gas?